STRAWS THAT DON’T SUCK! A marketer’s guide to eco-friendly straws

 - They come in a recycled card box with your name on it.

-If you’re interested in how they’re made, this is the process.
-The hay stems are hand selected for length and width.
-The outer layer is removed and the straw is sent for rinsing.
+The experts hand select the hay stems for length and width.
+They remove the outer layer and send the straw for rinsing.
 Once foreign particles are washed away, the stems are soaked and rinsed again.
-They are then air dried and cut to a uniform length for packaging.
-They are sorted and inspected and then washed again.
+A big machine air dries and cuts the straws to a uniform length for packaging.
+Then they’re sorted and inspected and washed again.
 After they are dry, they are disinfected and finally packaged in that recycled, plastic-free packaging.